 To avoid corrupt payments being made or received by Transaction Partners in connection with the Company business, the Company must be diligent to ensure that it enters into business relationships with reputable and qualified Transaction Partners.
-Once these relationships are formed, Company Personnel should monitor the conduct of the Transaction Partners to ensure compliance with this Policy and the Applicable Laws.
+Once these relationships are formed, Company Personnel should monitor the conduct of the Transaction Partners to ensure compliance with the principles reflected in this Policy and the Applicable Laws.